morganmcerlean/morganmcerlean/README.md

 - 👋 Hi, I’m @morganmcerlean
 - 👀 I’m interested in HCI
 - 🌱 I’m currently learning more about AI and the ethical implications surrounding algorithms.
-- 📫 How to reach me mcerlean.morgan@gmail.com
+- 📫 How to reach me: email me at mcerlean.morgan@gmail.com!
 - 😄 Pronouns: she/her

 <!---